turingschool/backend-curriculum-site/other_resources/ideabox/ideabox.md

 </html>
 ```

 Refresh your browser page which generated the error and you should see more useful information about the error itself.

 _Note_: If you'd like to output other things about the request, check out the
 [API documentation](http://rdoc.info/gems/rack/Rack/Request) for `Rack::Request`.

 #### Handling POST requests to `/`

 You've already defined what to do for some requests to `/` using the `get` methods.
 But when the browser submits the request from the form it's making a `POST` request.
-We need to define what should happen for a `POST` to `/`:
+We need to define what should happen when we get a `POST` to `/`:

 ```ruby
 post '/' do